jcpaiva-fgpe/b719d124-e440-4cc0-9364-d088e4d76d17/exercises/db6a4f54-2aeb-4502-823a-92914aa8e60b/statements/ef74913e-890c-4864-8e3e-57d8dc599137/statement.md

 # All About Anonymous Functions: Adding Suffixes

-Complete the function `add_suffix` that returns an anonymous function, which transforms its input by adding a particular suffix at the end.
+Complete the function `add_suffix` that returns an *anonymous function*, which transforms its input by adding a particular suffix at the end.

 ### Examples